hashicorp/vagrant/website/source/docs/other/environmental-variables.html.md

 ## `VAGRANT_DISABLE_VBOXSYMLINKCREATE`

-If set, this will disable the ability to create symlinks with all virtualbox shared folders.
-Defaults to true if the option is not set.
-This can be overridden on a per-folder basis within your Vagrantfile config by settings the `SharedFoldersEnableSymlinksCreate` option to true.
+If set, this will completely disable the ability to create symlinks with all VirtualBox shared folders.
+If this environment variable is not set, the VirtualBox synced folders option `SharedFoldersEnableSymlinksCreate` will be enabled by default.
+This option can be overridden on a per-folder basis within your Vagrantfile config by settings the `SharedFoldersEnableSymlinksCreate` option to true if you do not wish to completely disable this feature for all VirtualBox guests.

+More information on the option can be read in the [VirtualBox synced folders docs page.](/docs/synced-folders/virtualbox.html#sharedfoldersenablesymlinkscreate)

 ## `VAGRANT_DOTFILE_PATH`